iHildy/chirp-automation/README.md

-# Chirp UI Automation Container
+# Chirp Access App Automation

 Self-hosted Android emulator + REST API for automating the Chirp Access app.
 The emulator stays hot and logged in; Home Assistant can trigger actions via HTTP.